 EVENTUALLY EGHOLM BEGAN making a name for herself as the author of a string of well crafted short stories published in women’s magazines in both Denmark and the other Nordic countries.
 Her first novel The Free Women’s Club was published in 1999 to wide acclaim.
 In Scirocco and Opium she moved into the darker corners of family and marriage, combining a full bodied plot with an engaging dose of international suspense.

-HER LATEST NOVELS, As The Night Knows The Stars, The Red Birds and The Messenger, are psychologically suspenseful standalone novels that have topped the Danish bestseller charts.
+HER STANDALONE NOVELS, As The Night Knows The Stars, The Red Birds and The Messenger, are psychologically suspenseful bestsellers that have topped the Danish charts.
+The latter made it to the top of the “Most Listened and Read Titles For All of 2024” on the streaming platform Mofibo.

 BOOKS